ansys/pyhps/examples/python_pyansys_cantilever/README.md

 ### Airgapped setups

-For airgapped setups where no internet connectivity is available, there are several options for a successful UV setup:
+For airgapped setups where no internet connectivity is available, there are several options for a successful uv setup:

-1. Pre-populate the UV cache with all desired dependencies.
+1. Pre-populate the uv cache with all desired dependencies.
-2. Provide a local python package index, and set UV to use it.
+2. Provide a local python package index, and set uv to use it.
 More information can be found [here](https://docs.astral.sh/uv/configuration/indexes/).
 This index could then sit in a shared location, with node-local caching applied.
 3. Use pre-generated virtual environments, see [here](https://docs.astral.sh/uv/reference/cli/#uv-venv)

-In order to disable network access, one can either set the `UV_OFFLINE` environment variable, or use the `--offline` flag with many UV commands.
+In order to disable network access, one can either set the `UV_OFFLINE` environment variable, or use the `--offline` flag with many uv commands.

 ## Ansys Geometry Service
 The Ansys Geometry Service must be installed for pyAnsys Geometry to function on a pCluster.
 This is done by